raboof/nethogs/README.md

 Introduction
 ------------

 NetHogs is a small 'net top' tool.
-Instead of breaking the traffic down per protocol or per subnet, like most tools do, it groups bandwidth by process.
+Instead of breaking the traffic down per protocol or per subnet, like most tools do, **it groups bandwidth by process**.
 NetHogs does not rely on a special kernel module to be loaded.
 If there's suddenly a lot of network traffic, you can fire up NetHogs and immediately see which PID is causing this.
 This makes it easy to indentify programs that have gone wild and are suddenly taking up your bandwidth.

-Since NetHogs heavily relies on /proc, some functionalities are only available on Linux.
+Since NetHogs heavily relies on `/proc`, some functionalities are only available on Linux.
 NetHogs can be built on Mac OS X, but it will only show connections, not processes.

 Status